 Incomes Register's penalty fee

-Year 2019 is a transition period during which no penalty fees according to the act on the incomes information system (laki tulotietojärjestelmästä 53/2018) are, as a rule, imposed.
-If the act of neglecting the reporting obligation shows obvious disregard, late-filing penalties may also be imposed during the 2019 transition period.
+Years 2019-2020 are a transition period during which no penalty fees according to the act on the incomes information system (laki tulotietojärjestelmästä 53/2018) are, as a rule, imposed.
+If the act of neglecting the reporting obligation shows obvious disregard, late-filing penalties may also be imposed during the 2019-2020 transition period.
 The Incomes Register's data users can impose other sanctions.

 It is important that the information reported to the Incomes Register is correct and submitted on time.
 This ensures that the insurance contributions related to the payments can be collected and transferred to the appropriate tax recipients promptly.
 If the reporting obligation is neglected, a penalty fee is imposed.
 The purpose of the penalty fee is to encourage reporting of correct information at the right time.
 The penalty fee for reports not submitted to the Incomes Register on time is a late-filing penalty that is based on the act on the incomes information system.